Dickinson-COMP-491-492/website/docs/assignments/PP01-TechSpikePresentation.md

   - Tech Spike goals that were not achieved.
   - Lessons learned.

+#### Submitting Slides

+Submit your team's slides by:
+- Adding the `pptx` file to the team's directory in the course repository or otherwise making them available.
+- Adding a link to the slides with the text "PP01 Presentation Slides" under the "Project Documents" heading in the team's README.

 #### Presentation Criteria

 The presentation should aim to meet the following criteria: